eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- research workflow
 		* The Collective Knowledge (CK) project is an open-source framework and repository to enable collaborative, reproducible and sustainable research and development of complex computational systems.
 CK is a small, portable, customizable and decentralized infrastructure helping researchers and practitioners
 	- Salesforce.com Process Workflow
+	+ ***data pipeline and workflow management tools: Azkaban, Luigi, Airflow***
 + program analysis tools:
 	- PerfView
 		* CPU, memory, garbage collection
++ ***Are language agnostic.
+We aren't overly concerned with tech stack - if you are interested in learning new things, we're interested in teaching you.***
++ ***Refactoring existing C++ libraries for modularity and extensibility.***
++ Identify scaling bottlenecks and propose solutions.
++ Familiarity with Agile methodologies, such as Scrum or Kanban, as well as software development practices such as Continuous Integration, Test-Driven Development and DevOps.
++ knowledge of object-oriented and functional programming paradigms
 +